BaranovArtyom/offlinemaps/README.md

 ## Instructions

-1. Download the `OfflineMaps#2.apk` file from this repository and sideload it onto your watch.
+1. Download the `OfflineMaps.apk` file from this repository and sideload it onto your watch.
    - **This APK is the most up-to-date version.**
 2. Run the app and enable GPS permission.
 3. Tap and hold the screen to enter the menu.